 You can view the formulary on the Navitus website.
 You must log in to the Navi-gate for Members section and then select “Formulary” from the options available.

+If you are eligible for Medicare, you must be enrolled in the hospital (Part A) and medical (Part B) portions of Medicare at the time of your retirement.
+If you are an active employee, these requirements to enroll for Medicare coverage are deferred for you and your dependents until the termination of your employment.
 Because all health plans that participate in the Wisconsin Public Employers Group Health Insurance Program have coverage options that are coordinated with Medicare, you will remain covered by the health plan you have selected even after you enroll in Medicare.
 Premium rates will decrease if Medicare covers you or a dependent, and you are retired.
 Medical and prescription drug coverage under the IYC Local Plans (health plans that offer Uniform Benefits for medical coverage) does not change.
 The health plan will simply not duplicate benefits paid by Medicare.
-However, if enrolled in the IYC Access Health Plan or SMP, your coverage will change to IYC Medicare Plus when you enroll in Medicare Parts A and B.
+However, if enrolled in the IYC Access Plan or SMP, your coverage will change to IYC Medicare Plus when you enroll in Medicare Parts A and B.

 If you are not enrolled for all available portions of Medicare (A, B and D) upon retirement, you will be liable for the portion of your claims that Medicare would have paid beginning on the date Medicare coverage would have become effective.

 ETF does not require you and your dependents to enroll in Medicare until you, as the subscriber, terminate employment or health insurance coverage as an active employee ceases.
-(If you or your insured spouse/domestic partner is insured as an active employee under a non-state group plan, enrollment in Medicare may be deferred until retirement from that job.
-However, if you insure a domestic partner, that individual may be subject to a Medicare late enrollment penalty if they do not enroll in Medicare Part B when first eligible.)
+(If you or your insured spouse is insured as an active employee under a non-state group plan, enrollment in Medicare may be deferred until retirement from that job.)
 At the time of your retirement, you and your dependents who are eligible for Medicare must enroll for the Part A (hospital) portion and Part B (medical) portion of Medicare.
 When you and/or your dependents enroll in Medicare Parts A and B, your group health insurance coverage will be integrated with Medicare and the monthly premium will be reduced.

 If you become eligible for Medicare, your eligibility for COBRA coverage